 Hannah has a BA in Law and Development Studies from SOAS, University of London, and an MA in Human Rights from the University of Essex.

-Further Education Project Coordinator
+Further Education Lead Practitioner

 Huw works in our Further Education team, providing advice and guidance for young people and professionals in order to remove the barriers that refugees and asylum seekers face in accessing further education.
 Prior to working for REUK, Huw managed a supported accommodation project for young people who had been homeless or vulnerably housed in the South West of England.
 In other roles, Huw has launched innovative youth programmes in a variety of contexts.

 Huw has a keen interest in how government policy directly impacts the lives of ordinary people, and has completed a postgraduate diploma in Social and Public Policy.

 Huw has spent time overseas and has worked alongside a number of NGOs in Senegal, France, Palestine and Italy

 Jane heads up our Educational Wellbeing programme across the UK and, as part of the Senior Leadership Team, plays a wider role in REUK’s mission, strategy development and governance.
 Prior to this role, Jane worked the past nine years managing and supporting direct service providers working with individuals experiencing violence, including human trafficking, in the United States, Iraq and Afghanistan.
 Her research on Male Child Trafficking in Afghanistan led to the development of the first programme focused on supporting male child survivors of human trafficking in Afghanistan.
 Jane has over 20 years of educational development experience.
 She completed her undergraduate studies at the College of the Ozarks, receiving dual degrees in Primary Education and Spanish, and has an Ed.M in International Educational Development from Boston University.